 The Napa Valley is one of the most dynamic and picturesque communities in the world.
 We serve, and we are proud of our role, as this community's college.
 As the valley continues to grow and adapt, the need for more academic programs and majors, as well as training initiatives and services of an increasingly complex nature, grows too.
-Think of us as "California's Destination College," as you engage in what we hope will be a life changing experience attending NVC.
+Think of us as "California's Top #1 Community College," (selected twice by BestColleges.com) as you engage in what we hope will be a life changing experience attending NVC.